-Join Ina Saltz for an in-depth discussion in this video Creating typographic contrast with font choices, part of Foundations of Typography: Color, Contrast, and Scale.
+Join Ina Saltz for an in-depth discussion in this video Creating typographic contrast with font choices, part of Typography: Color Contrast and Scale.

 A simple definition of contrast is the degree of difference between one thing and another.
 In this chapter, we'll look at how creating contrast in your typography can power up your projects.
 A great way to create contrast is to work with a type face that has a broad family of weights.
 I love the type family, Vitesse.
 It has six different weights, more than enough to choose from in order to create strong contrasting for most projects, and because it is a slabbed Seraph you can see that it is not only the bolder weight of the vertical strokes that increases, but it is also the weight of the seraphs that adds to the overall power of the weight shift from light to dark.